 Free trials raise conversions, so much so that when SaaS companies implemented them in their SaaS marketing strategy, conversions hit an all-time high of 62.4%.

 When SERPWizz noticed a high bounce rate during launch, it utilized free trials to sweeten the pot for users.

 Co-founder Deepak Shukla explains, “If people weren’t clicking, they weren’t buying.
 This free trial will get people to take action before leaving.”

 “Offering a free trial is a low investment for potential customers—it makes them more likely to click.”Deepak Shukla, founder of SERPWizz

-Likewise, Force by Mojio, too, advocates using free trials as a SaaS marketing strategy.
-The GPS fleet tracking startup even goes as far as offering an all-access free trialfor 60 days.
-But wait.
-There’s more.
-Not only does it offer unlimited access to its software and hardware, it even ships them—for free!
+Force by Mojio, too, uses free trials in its SaaS marketing strategy.
+The GPS fleet tracking startup even goes as far as offering an all-access free trial for 30 days, unlimited access to its software and hardware, and free shipping.

-Daivat Dholakia, the director of operations, says, “If users decide not to stick with our service, we pay for them to ship the devices back.”
+Daivat Dholakia, the former director of operations at Force by Mojio, shares with Breadcrumbs, “If users decide not to stick with our service, we pay for them to ship the devices back.”

-Unsurprisingly, Force by Mojio’s generous free trial offer resulted in a conversion rate of 80%, making it its top SaaS marketing strategy for turning its prospects into long-term customers.
+Unsurprisingly, the company’s generous free trial resulted in a conversion rate of 80%, making it the most effective SaaS marketing strategy that turns prospects into long-term customers.